Oversampling and undersampling in data analysis

-Within statistics, Oversampling and undersampling in data analysis are techniques used to adjust the class distribution of a data set (i.e. the ratio between the different classes/categories represented).
+Within statistics, oversampling and undersampling in data analysis are techniques used to adjust the class distribution of a data set (i.e. the ratio between the different classes/categories represented).
 These terms are used both in statistical sampling, survey design methodology and in machine learning.

 Oversampling and undersampling are opposite and roughly equivalent techniques.

-There are also more complex oversampling techniques, including the creation of artificial data points with algorithms like Synthetic minority oversampling technique.
+There are also more complex oversampling techniques, including the creation of artificial data points with algorithms like synthetic minority oversampling technique.

-Motivation for oversampling and undersampling
+Motivation

 Both oversampling and undersampling involve introducing a bias to select more samples from one class than from another, to compensate for an imbalance that is either already present in the data, or likely to develop if a purely random sample were taken.
 Data Imbalance can be of the following types: